heisand/NWN/README.md

 selecting NWN.owl from the menu.
 Note that the owl format is an instance model and it is therefore not immediately possible to view the resource as a tree structure.

+The Python package RDFLib can be used to work with the RDF format.
+RDFLib contains most things you need to work with RDF,
+including:
+- parsers and serializers for RDF/XML, N3, NTriples, N-Quads, Turtle, TriX, RDFa and Microdata.
+- a Graph interface which can be backed by any one of a number of Store implementations. store implementations for in memory storage and persistent storage on top of the Berkeley DB.
+- a SPARQL 1.1 implementation - supporting SPARQL 1.1 Queries and Update statements.

 ## Dataset
 `synsets.rdf`:  Declares the synsets.